The Evolving Role of the Actuary

 2. In what way is the role of the actuary likely to continue to evolve in the years to come?
 Montoux and Actuartech Preliminary Study

-Actuartech and Montoux have partnered on an ongoing research study entitled ‘The Evolving Role of the Actuary’ to dig into the heart of what the modern actuary looks like, the challenges and opportunities facing the profession today, and what the actuaries of tomorrow could look like.
+Actuartech and Montoux have partnered on a research study entitled ‘The Evolving Role of the Actuary’ to dig into the heart of what the modern actuary looks like, the challenges and opportunities facing the profession today, and what the actuaries of tomorrow could look like.

-We’re excited to share with you the preliminary results from the ongoing survey ahead of our in-depth industry study, which will be published later this year.
+We’re excited to share with you the preliminary results from the ongoing survey ahead of our in-depth industry study, which will be published via The Actuary.
 These preliminary findings include responses from 70 respondents from around the world.

 SECTION 1: THE EVOLVING ROLE OF THE ACTUARY